-The interest rate sensitivity of the guaranteed benefits is linked to yields of Danish and German government bonds and interest rate swaps denominated in Danish kroner and euros.
+The interest rate sensitivity of the guaranteed benefits constitute almost exclusively of yields linked to Danish and German government bonds and interest rate swaps denominated in Danish kroner and euros.
 This means that, in order to reflect this interest rate sensitivity, the hedging portfolio must contain significant exposure to Danish and German government bonds and interest rate swaps denominated in Danish kroner and euros.

-At year-end 2020, the market value of Danish government bonds totalled DKK 273 bn, while German government bonds totalled DKK 206 bn.
-Therefore, ATP has considerable exposure to the Danish government and the German government.
-Regarding interest rate swaps, ATP trades with several different financial counterparties, and thus, ATP does not have significant exposure against individual counterparties.
-See chapter D.3 for more information about ATP's counterparty risks.
+At year-end 2021, the market value of bonds in the hedging portfolio totalled DKK 424,1 bn.
+Danish and German government bonds constitutes a large proportion of this portfolio and therefore ATP has a significant exposure to the Danish and German government.
+Regarding interest rate swaps,

+2 The hedging ratio is calculated as the difference between the duration of the guaranteed benefits and the hedging in relation to the duration of the guaranteed benefits.
+ATP trades with several different financial counterparties, in order to ensure diversification.
+See chapter D.4 for more information about ATP's counterparty risks.